AbRahman-ra/psql-notes/README.md

 ---

-### Aggregate Functions & Grouping Data
+## Aggregate Functions & Grouping Data

-you can use aggregate functions in the `SELECT` statement.
+You can use aggregate functions in the `SELECT` statement.
 The aggregate functions are

 - `COUNT(column)`
 - `AVG(column)`